Israel World Jewry Bureau

 Dental Volunteers for Israel (DVI)

-DVI is the ONLY totally free dental clinic in all of Israel, offering state-of-the-art treatment, thanks to volunteer dentists from all corners of the world.
+Dental Volunteers for Israel (DVI) is the ONLY totally free dental clinic in all of Israel, offering state-of-the-art treatment, thanks to volunteer dentists from all corners of the world.
 DVI offers free dental care to Jerusalem’s at-risk children, youth, needy elderly and Holocaust Survivors, regardless of race or religion.

 Ethiopian National Project (ENP)

-ENP’s Space (School Performance and Community Empowerment) Scholastic Assistance Program promotes academic growth and improvement by providing supplementary tutoring to students in small groups.
+ENP’s SPACE (School Performance and Community Empowerment) Scholastic Assistance Program promotes academic growth and improvement by providing supplementary tutoring to students in small groups.
 Along with its commitment to improving students’ academic performance, SPACE also works to improve students’ self-esteem and leadership skills through lessons that address obstacles to social integration and personal development.

 Impact Israel (Formally Known as Yemin Orde)